akshaychoudalwar/Data-Science-101-B1/README.md

 # Data-Science-101-B1

-This respoitory is created for store the all day assignments which is assign by Letsupgrade.
+This respoitory is created for submit the all days assignment which is assign by Letsupgrade under Essentials 101: Data Science program.